fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 npm install @apollo/client graphql
 ```

-We'll start with the following code for our application.
+We'll start with the following code for our application:

 ```js
 import React from 'react'